Joseph M. White

-Joseph M. White (May 10, 1781 - October 19, 1839) was a Delegate to the U.S. House of Representatives from the Florida Territory.
+Joseph M. White (May 10, 1781 - October 19, 1839) was a delegate to the U.S. House of Representatives from the Florida Territory.

-Born in Franklin County, Kentucky; completed preparatory studies; studied law; was admitted to the bar and practiced; moved to Pensacola, Florida in 1821; one of the commissioners under the act of Congress of May 8, 1822, "for ascertaining claims and titles to lands within the Territory of Florida"; elected to the Nineteenth United States Congress and to the five succeeding Congresses (March 4, 1825 – March 3, 1837); unsuccessful candidate for reelection to the Twenty-fifth United States Congress; author of a New Collection of Laws, Charters, etc., of Great Britain, France, and Spain Relating to Cessions of Lands, with the Laws of Mexico, in two volumes published in 1839.
+Born in Franklin County, Kentucky; completed preparatory studies; studied law; was admitted to the bar and practiced; moved to Pensacola, Florida in 1821; one of the commissioners under the act of Congress of May 8 1822, "for ascertaining claims and titles to lands within the Territory of Florida"; elected to the Nineteenth United States Congress and to the five succeeding Congresses (March 4, 1825 – March 3, 1837); unsuccessful candidate for reelection to the Twenty-fifth United States Congress; author of a New Collection of Laws, Charters, etc., of Great Britain, France, and Spain Relating to Cessions of Lands, with the Laws of Mexico, in two volumes published in 1839.

+In 1828 he established an antebellum cotton plantation with another legislator named Richard H. Wilde (1789–1847).
+The plantation was named Casa Bianca Plantation, and it was located southwest of Monticello in Jefferson County, Florida.

 He died in St. Louis, Missouri and is buried at Bellefontaine Cemetery.